django/deps/draft/XXXX-dissolve-core.rst

 the membership of the Framework team.
 To be qualified for election to the Technical Board, a member of the Framework team must demonstrate:

-* A history of technical contributions to Django.
-This should involve some minimum number of merged contributions; at least five, and probably ten, with the first merged contribution occurring at least 18 months prior to election to the Technical Board.
+* A history of technical contributions to Django or the Django ecosystem.
+This history should begin at least 18 months prior to the individual's election to the Technical Board.

 * A history of participation in Django's development outside of contributions merged to the <https://github.com/django/django/>